-As the housing market heats up with summer approaching and more consumers considering buying a home, it’s important to consider the role that your credit score plays in your ability to secure a mortgage.
+As the housing market heats up in 2024 and more consumers considering buying a home, it’s important to consider the role that your credit score plays in your ability to secure a mortgage.

 Conventional mortgage lenders will typically want a credit score around 700s, but those with a scores on the 500s -600s may still qualify for a loan, your lender or loan officer will able to put you on the right program.

-Below are some steps you can take to prepare your credit before applying for a mortgage:
+Here are 7 steps to boost your credit score for mortgage: